CesiumGS/3d-tiles/TileFormats/Composite/README.md

 Composite tiles use the `.cmpt` extension and `application/octet-stream` MIME type.

-The file extension is optional.
-Valid implementations ignore it and identify a content's format by the `magic` field in its header.
+An explicit file extension is optional.
+Valid implementations may ignore it and identify a content's format by the `magic` field in its header.

 ## Acknowledgments